 Are the Pokémon at spawn points and nests always the same?

 They're the same for two weeks, then they change.
-Known and "migrations", the changes occur on alternate Thursdays at 12 a.m.
-GMT.
+Known and "migrations," the changes occur on alternate Thursdays at 12 a.m.
+UTC.
 (4 p.m.
 PST / 7 p.m.
 EST or 5 p.m.
 PDT / 8 p.m.
 PDT).
-So, over the course of a few months, your Charmander nest might become Slowpoke, Chamander again, Diglett, Drowzee, Paras, then Growlith, and so on.
+So, over a few months, your Charmander nest might become Slowpoke, Charmander again, Diglett, Drowzee, Paras, then Growlithe, and so on.

 Nest migrations are seemingly random, so if you get one you need, hit it as often as you can in those two weeks.
-Conversely, if a close by nest is useless, just wait a couple weeks and it'll change.
+Conversely, if a close-by nest is useless, just wait a couple of weeks, and it'll change.

 Can more than one type of Pokémon spawn from the same point?